ujwal-coditas/MultiLamp/README.md

 # MultiLamp

-MultiLamp is simple and easy to use Android library used to showcase/highlight the multiple views on the same overlay with some message.
+MultiLamp is simple and easy to use Android library to showcase/highlight the multiple views on the same overlay with some message.

 <img src="https://user-images.githubusercontent.com/12962409/47506382-8baa9200-d88d-11e8-8c93-8b671d72a5cf.png" width="400px"/>